Day 13 of 30 for Movember and it’s time to clean up my face with a lesson on how to use a straight razor.

 On the 6th day of Movember, the votes are in and “The Question Mark” has won in the polls.
 I’ll be craving it out tomorrow, but today I’m reviewing Instagram hacks that work.

 I’ve barely dipped my toe into the world of Instagram, which has been on the internets since 2010.
 I’m on a mission to use as many Instagram hacks as necessary to grow my audience to over 10,000 followers.
+The original post was Movember 8th, 2018, but there will be updates periodically that showcase results from the products.

 The first product I’m testing out is Kicksta, which helps brands and influencers grow on Instagram by providing them with a tool that connects them with real followers.
 This quick video explains how simple the platform is: